Eleanor M. Perfetto, PhD, MS

 Jason Harris is the Associate Director of Policy and Programs.
 Prior to joining the National Health Council in August 2016, he worked in the Public Policy Department at The ALS Association.
 Harris earned a BA in History from the University of Maryland.

 Sharon Hwang is the Governance Manager and Executive Assistant.
 Prior to joining the National Health Council in February 2016, she worked as a legal assistant for the Commission on Human Rights and Administrative Justice and as a research assistant for the Neurology Department at the National Institutes of Health.
 Hwang earned a BA in Policy and Environmental Studies from Mount Holyoke College in 2015.

 Jennifer Schleman, MPS, APR, is the Senior Director, Marketing, Communications and Public Relations for the National Health Council.
 Prior to joining NHC, she was Senior Associate Director of Media Relations for the American Hospital Association (AHA).
 She has also worked in a variety of communication roles for the International Food Information Council and for public relations firms based in Washington, D.C. and Cincinnati.
 Schleman earned a Masters in Strategic Public Relations from The George Washington University Graduate School of Political Management and is a cum laude graduate of Ohio University’s E.W.
 Scripps School of Journalism.
 She earned her Accreditation in Public Relations (APR) from the Public Relations Society of America (PRSA) in 2007.
 Schleman has volunteered for PRSA on the national level and is currently a board member for the PRSA-National Capital Chapter.

-Meagan Wiseley is the Associate Director, Meetings and Conferences.
+Meagan Wiseley is the Director, Meetings and Conferences.
 Prior to joining the National Health Council in April 2014, she worked in higher education at Marymount University.
 In her role, she is responsible for planning the NHC's meetings and conferences.
 She earned a BA in communications and journalism from the University of New Mexico in 2011.